userdw/Internet_of_Things_Maker_Kit/09_Smart_Access/Read_Card/README.md

 # [ENGLISH] Project 09: Smart Acess -> Read Card
-This project will show you the original NUID for the access key you have (Mifare Card and Key).
+This project will show you the original NUID (Non Unique ID) for the access key you have [Mifare 1K Card and Key](/09_Smart_Access/Datasheet).

 <img src="/images/rc522.png" height="250">